 FAQs

-- Can I use chicken thighs?
+- Can I use frozen chicken breasts?

 Tried this recipe for the first time today and it blew us away.
 Super simple, very few dishes, and the chicken was fall-apart tender.
 I threw in a few extra mushrooms and served it with rice—turned out perfect.
 This is gonna be one of those go-to meals for busy weekdays.
 Appreciate recipes like this that make life easier and taste amazing too!